 How to best melt your cheese & for how long

 As it turns out, home-cooked chili cheese dogs are GREAT!
 I was so happy to FINALLY enjoy cheap, delicious cheese dogs I made myself.
 It’s fast too, as it only takes about 60 seconds even for block cheese slices which are harder to melt.
 Shown: Delicious, fresh hand-sliced Colby, and Monterey Jack pieces melted perfectly.

 You’ll want to do the following:

 - Cook the hot dogs first, as shown in the earlier sections

 - Place the hot dogs in their buns, fresh out of the bag (or refrigerated is ok too)

 - Cover the hot dogs evenly with grated/shredded, sandwich sliced, or hand-sliced cheese as desired

 The result will be cheese that’s properly melted, won’t be burned, and will remain soft and gooey for a few minutes before eating.
 However, I strongly recommend you add toppings and eat as soon as possible!

 Adding chili and other toppings

 Eat with only cheese or add mustard, ketchup, or whatever suits your fancy.
-For seriously delicious chili cheese dogs, add hot dog chili from a can, onions if you like, and enjoy!
+For seriously delicious chili cheese dogs, add hot dog chili from a can and onions if you like then enjoy!
 It’s fantastic!